anakinpalinyot29/Phishing-Detection-Tool-using-Machine-Learning/README.md

 The system follows a structured machine learning workflow:

 1. **Data Collection**
-   - Over 500,000 labeled URLs from trusted datasets (e.g., Kaggle)
+   - Over 500,000 labeled URLs from trusted datasets (Kaggle)
 2. **Data Preprocessing**
    - Regex-based tokenization and stemming using NLTK
    - URL cleaning and standardization